matias-ceau/scripts/docs/scripts/wallpaper.sh.md

 ### Dependencies

-- feh: for setting the wallpaper.
+- `feh` - For setting the wallpaper.
-- notify-send: for desktop notifications.
+- `notify-send` - For displaying notifications.
-- fzfmenu.sh: for interactive menu selection (optional, to be implemented).
+- `fzfmenu.sh` - For fuzzy searching wallpapers (optional).
-- yad: for graphical interface selection.
+- `yad` - For a graphical selection and preview of wallpapers.

 <a name="description" />